Learning-augmented count-min sketches via Bayesian nonparametrics: A learning-augmented CMS under power-law streams

-for $l\geq0$.
-Expression \eqref{eq:posterior_py_compl} provides the posterior distribution of the point query $f_{v}$ given the hashed frequencies $\{C_{n, h_{n}(v)}\}_{n\in[N]}$, for an arbitrary $v\in\mathcal{V}$.
-CMS-PYP estimates of $f_{v}$ are obtained as functionals of the posterior distribution \eqref{eq:posterior_py_compl}, e.g. mode, mean, median.
-The evaluation of \eqref{eq:posterior_py_compl_alternative} requires care to achieve numerical stability and efficiency, especially as the densities $g_{\alpha}$ are not available in closed form.
-See Appendix \ref{sec5}.
+for $l=0,1,\ldots,m$, where $f_{B_{1-\alpha,\theta+\alpha}}$ denotes the density function of the distribution of a Beta random variable with parameter $(1-\alpha,\theta+\alpha)$.
+See Appendix \ref{sec5app} for the proof of Equation \eqref{eq:posterior_py_compl}.
+CMS-PYP estimates of the point query $f_{X_{m+1}}$, with respect to a suitable choice of a loss function, are obtained as functionals of the posterior distribution \eqref{eq:posterior_py_compl}, e.g. posterior mode, mean and median.
+In general, the numerical evaluation of the posterior distribution \eqref{eq:posterior_py_compl}, as well as the evaluation of its alternative expression in terms of \eqref{eq:posterior_py_alternative}, requires care in order to achieve numerical stability and efficiency, as it is discussed in the last part of this section.